April 3, 2019

 20% des betrieblichen Lernens ist soziales Lernen.

-70% learning in everyday work
+70% Learning in the daily work environment

 Training is an event or a series of events.
 Learning is a continuous process.